tin6150/cmaq-old/ioapi/README.txt.rst

           Copy or link ("ln -s ...")  the "libnetcdf.a" (and "libnetcdff.a", libpnetcdf.a, and "libpvm3.a" if you built
           them) to your $BASEDIR/$BIN.
+**//
+	may better be done by the container... but build dest isn't happening to /opt :-/ cd cmaq/ioapi/bin;
+	ln -s ../Linux4/libioapi.a .
+	ln -s /usr/local/lib/libnetcdf.a .
+	(no libpnetcd.a avail (yet))

+//**

        9. In the I/O API tool source directory "m3tools", create a customized "Makefile" as in (6) above, and type "make".

+**//
+	cd cmaq/ioapi/m3tools
+	cp -p Makefile.pgi_container Makefile
+	make

+##++ not working yet, probaly cuz not finding libnetcdf.a or libnetcdff.a ??

+	##cd cmaq/ioapi/bin; ln -s ../Linux4/libioapi.a .

+//**